alvinj/Sbtmkdirs/README.md

 This is a Scala version of my
 [sbtmkdirs shell script](https://alvinalexander.com/sbtmkdirs).
+As its name implies, I use it to create a directory structure for Scala/SBT applications.

 Since GraalVM lets us create native executables that start up immediately, I decided to rewrite this in Scala.